yogisec/yogisec.github.io/content/posts/flare-on9-chal02/index.md

 ![decompiled1.png](images/decompiled1.png "decompiled1")

 If the number of turns is not 10 we enter into the else block.
 The first line in the else is an incrementor which further confirms that `DAT_00413298` is the variable tracking how many attempts have been made.
-Continuing to move through the code the next statement is another comparison.
+Continuing to move through the code, the next statement is another comparison.
 This time two variables are checked.
 This seemed like this might be the block where the x and y values for the clicked pixel are compared.
 I continued to work through this block of code renaming things as I could.

 ![decompiled2.png](images/decompiled2.png "decompiled2")